 Single audit fees paid to the Michigan Office of the Auditor General for single audit services performed are included in the budget.
 Single audit fees represent the fees solely related to the proportionate share for the MCSAP grant.
-Michigan pays for the fees directly and does not include them in the indirect cost pool.
+MSP-CVED pays for the fees directly and does not include them in the indirect cost pool.
 Actual single audit fees for audit services provided for the MCSAP grant will be charged.

-Fleet-Patrol Vehicle costs include projected lease costs related to the leasing of pursuit-rated Tahoe patrol vehicles from the state of Michigan Department of Technology and Budget (DTMB).
-Michigan pays DTMB a monthly lease fee to cover the total vehicle cost and also a mileage fee for every mile incurred to cover maintenance and fuel costs.
-A portion of these fleet costs will be allocated to MCSAP in accordance with the MCSAP effort percentage derived from a cost allocation of motor carrier officer time from the automated officer daily system.
-The revised CVSP FY18 budget includes projected fleet costs based on 143 patrol vehicles at an annual projected cost of \$7,164 per vehicle.
-The original CVSP budget contained a projection of 138 patrol vehicles at an annual projected cost of \$4,739 per vehicle.
-Actual YTD FY18 mileage costs have been higher than originally projected.
+Fleet costs include monthly lease fees and mileage fee costs for 143 patrol vehicles.
+MSP-CVED leases vehicles from the state of Michigan Department of Technology, Management and Budget (DTMB).
+Michigan pays DTMB a monthly lease fee to cover the cost of the total vehicle cost and also a mileage fee for every mile incurred to cover maintenance and fuel costs.
+Enforcement members drive pursuit rated Tahoes as patrol vehicles.
+A portion of patrol Tahoe fleet costs will be allocated to MCSAP in accordance with the MCSAP effort percentage derived from a cost allocation of motor carrier officer time from the automated officer daily system.

+Border enforcement overtime fleet costs are based on an average of 12 miles per overtime hour multiplied by 1,000 overtime hours and by the DTMB mileage fee rate of \$.393.

-Telecommunication costs include smartphones and patrol vehicle modems.
-Through the use of smartphones and modems, enforcement personnel have a fully mobile office environment in their patrol vehicles.
+Telecommunication costs include smart phones, patrol vehicle modems, and secur ID tokens.
+Through the use of smart phones and modems, enforcement personnel have a fully mobile office environment in their patrol vehicles.
 Telecommunication costs will be allocated to MCSAP in accordance with the MCSAP effort percentage derived from a cost allocation of motor carrier officer time from the automated officer daily system.